alecomunian/hiegeo/docs/usage.rst

 .. image:: _static/points.png
    :width: 100%
-   :alt: Subsurface points used in the dataset.
+   :alt: Subsurface points used in the data-set.

 Example scripts